alainwolf/roll.urown.net/desktop/firefox.rst

 ^^^^^^^^^^

-`DuckDuckGo <https://duckduckgo.com/>`_ is an Internet search engine that emphasizes protecting searchers privacy and avoiding the :term:`filter bubble` of personalized search results.
+`DuckDuckGo <https://duckduckgo.com/>`_ is an Internet search engine that emphasizes protecting searchers privacy and avoiding the :term:`Filter Bubble` of personalized search results.
 DuckDuckGo gets its results from over one hundred `different sources <https://duck.co/help/results/sources>`_.